tlongren/personal-api/README.md

 For PHP devs, there's some basic querying examples in index.php.
 I'll be adding examples for JavaScript and maybe other languages as well, or send a pull request.
 Just name your example file ```ruby-example.rb``` for Ruby for example, or ```python-example.rb``` for Python.

+Visit http://yourapp.herokuapp.com/php-example.php to see the output below from ```php-example.php```.

 ```
 30
 Array